 - By participating in a session, you are connecting with the dances and the dancers.
 The energy that comes from learning a repertoire with a community of dance friends is the essence of our mission “to share the joy of line dance in the Bow Valley”

 - We are a non-profit Club with expenses that include room rental costs, liability insurance, and equipment costs, so we need to have a commitment.

 We select dances that:

 – introduce foundation line dance movements, and progressively add as dancers gain experience

 – allow our repertoire to include a variety of music and rhythm

-– are popular at events in Calgary and beyond
+– are popular at events in the Bow Valley, and Calgary and beyond

 – are generally versatile to adapt to additional music selections